Free PPI reclaim

-Payment Protection Insurance (PPI) is an insurance product sold alongside loans, mortgages or other credit facilities, designed to cover your payments if you become ill or die, lose your job or lose your income for other reasons.
+Payment Protection Insurance (PPI) is an insurance product sold alongside loans, mortgages or other credit facilities, designed to cover your payments if you become ill, lose your job or lose your income for other reasons.

 Who is your issue with?

-Payment Protection Insurance (PPI) is an insurance product sold alongside loans, mortgages or other credit facilities, designed to cover your payments if you become ill or die, lose our job or lose your income for other reasons.
+Payment Protection Insurance (PPI) is an insurance product sold alongside loans, mortgages or other credit facilities, designed to cover your payments if you become ill, lose your job, or lose your income for other reasons.

-PPI has become notorious as the "biggest mis-selling scandal of all time".
-PPI policies were sold in huge numbers – upwards of 45 million policies may have been sold.
+PPI has become notorious as the 'biggest mis-selling scandal of all time'.
+PPI policies were sold in huge numbers – upwards of 64 million policies may have been sold.

 What do people complain about?

-If you believe you were mis-sold PPI, it's worth sending a reclaim.
-Depending on circumstances, sometimes your claim can be rejected.
-If you have further evidence or simply don't agree with the decision for any reason, you can send another reclaim.
+If you believe you were mis-sold PPI, it's worth trying to reclaim.
+Not all claims will be successful, but if you have further evidence or don't agree with the decision for any reason, you can escalate your case to the Financial Ombudsman.